ibexa/documentation-developer/docs/tutorials/enterprise_beginner/3_use_existing_blocks.md

 }
 ```

-At this point you can add this Schedule block to your Landing Page and fill it with content to see how it works.
+At this point you can add a new Schedule block to your Landing Page and fill it with content to see how it works.

 !!! tip

-    If you do not see the Featured block template, you may need to clear the cache (using `php app/console cache:clear`) and/or reload the app.
+    If you do not see the featured block template, you may need to clear the cache (using `php app/console cache:clear`) and/or reload the app.

 Go to Page mode, click Edit and drag a Schedule block from the pane on the right to the main zone in the layout.
 Select the block and click the Block Settings icon.
 Choose the "Featured Schedule" block template and confirm.